apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

     $ mvn -Pintegration antrun:run@setup-salesforce-instance

-This will create a _Connected App_ with predefined Consumer Key (the one mentioned in the comment one in `test-salesforce-login.properties.sample`) and a name of `CamelSalesforceIntegrationTests`.
-After running the migration access your Salesforce instance and provide _Consumer Secret_ (`clientSecret`) property to `test-salesforce-login.properties.sample`.
+This will create a _Connected App_ with predefined Consumer Key (the one mentioned in the comment one in `test-salesforce-login.properties.sample`) and _Consumer Secret_ (`clientSecret`) with the name of `CamelSalesforceIntegrationTests`.

 This however is run every time when you run the integration tests by issuing from the `camel-salesforce-component` Maven module directory: